isomerpages/moe-jurongwestpri/pages/EL programmes.md

 DST was launched in response to the fast-changing and multi-faceted way of learning in the educational landscape.
 The programme was aligned to the school’s vision and mission and ICT was employed extensively.
 To quote Michael Fullen, “Pedagogy is the driver.
 Technology is the accelerator."
 We hope to deepen and enhance the writing processes of the students, as well as make writing a pleasurable experience for them.
 DST is not an add-on.
 Instead, it is meant as a complement to the school's STELLAR writing programme in alignment with the MOE English Syllabus.

 Through DST, the school hopes to enhance competencies across many domains, and expose teachers and students to the possibilities of using Web2.0 tools for teaching and learning.
 A number of teaching periods were allocated to DST in the Primary 3 English curriculum.
 Through DST, our students learnt to use tools such as Google Slides, Google Documents, Linoit and PowerPoint to write and share about their experiences.
 As a form of self-directed learning, students were taught features of recount writing and encouraged to create their own digital stories.

+##### MyON

+All students in Jurong West Primary school has access to hundreds of digital storybooks through MyON website.
+The website complements English lesson in class by providing students access to similarly-themed books that can expand students' vocabulary.
+Two terms in a year, students are scheduled to access MyON in school using school-provided iPads.
+As students each have username and password for the website, they can take the initiative to read more e-books at home after school too! <br>

+Have difficulty reading?
+Fret not!
+Students can opt to get the sentences in the book read to them.
+This way, even students who need more help with reading can get personal help and expand their vocabulary.
+There are books on different themes and topics as well as books that introduce students to different places in the world.
+The books provided are updated regularly so there is always a new one for everyone.
+Through reading the books, students learn to expand their knowledge and take the first step to be responsible for their learning progress.<br>

 ##### ENGLISH STUDENT LEADERS